 What about functionality?

 Lastly, we talk about functionality.
-Three years ago, Llamasoft was the clear leader in network design functionality.
+Some years ago, Llamasoft was the clear leader in network design functionality.
 They spent decades building functionality into their app, either by developing it themselves or by acquiring other vendors.

 Find out how AIMMS compares to other leading supply chain network design technology vendors – Tweet this